 I work with the full range of anxiety problems, including Panic Attacks, Generalised Anxiety Disorder (worry), Health Anxiety, Social Anxiety (including problems with blushing and performance anxiety), OCD (Obsessive Compulsive Disorder), Body Dysmorphic Disorder or Body Image problems, Phobias (including Vomit Phobia, Blood and Injection Phobia, Flight Phobia, etc).
-I also work with people who are anxious about a physical problem such as dizziness or CFS.
+I also work with people who are anxious about a physical problem such as dizziness or Chronic Fatigue Syndrome.

-- Depression (including postnatal depression), low mood, low self-esteem, general lack of interest in life.
+Depression (including postnatal depression), low mood, low self-esteem, general lack of interest in life.

-- Relationship problems: with partners, children, parents, family, friends.
+Relationship problems: with partners, children, parents, family, friends.

-- Issues of loss, including bereavement, sudden or long-term illness or loss of a role in life.
+Issues of loss, including bereavement, sudden or long-term illness or loss of a role in life.

-- Work stress or other employment issues (such as bullying or overworking).
+Work stress or other employment issues (such as bullying or overworking).

 My strengths as a therapist are:

-- a warm, friendly and empathic approach
+- A warm and empathic approach

-- professionalism and being clear about what I offer and how therapy works
+- Professionalism and being clear about what I offer and how therapy works

-- being able to work on short-term goals or provide a longer term experience of explorative therapy that deepens understanding
+- Being able to work on short-term goals or provide a longer term experience of explorative therapy that deepens understanding

-- a strong background of training and experience
+- A strong background of training and experience

-- a commitment to rigorous continued training and reflection on my work
+- A commitment to rigorous continued training and reflection on my work

-- being engaged over many years in my own therapy and self-reflection
+- Being engaged over many years in my own therapy and self-reflection

 Choosing a counsellor or therapist can be a difficult process, particularly because there is such a wide range out there.
 Qualifications and experience are not the only factor.
 It's vital to the success of therapy to find the right person to work with, that you trust to share your therapeutic journey.
 If you are interested in working with me I suggest a first session where we can both decide whether we want to work together.